Participate as much or as little as you can. Here are some ideas to get you started.

 - key to strengthening democracy by holding decision-makers accountable to all residents and ensuring that the voices of those experiencing social barriers such as poverty are heard.

-3. Learn to talk about your organization's public benefit.
+Talk about your organization's public benefit.

 Complete this sentence: We build a better city by ____________________________.